Happiness: The Key to Sickle Cell

 “The core of psychological stress is loss of control and predictability (Sapolsky).”

-This quote succinctly defines what we experience when our stress responses are triggered.
+This quote succinctly defines our experience.
 Therefore in order to mitigate the power our stress responses have over our psyches, it is necessary to surrender to the reality that we never had control to begin with, and that predictability is only a precursor for change.

-Ultimately, for human beings that aren’t being chased by lions, real or imagined, stress is often a sign that one is not living in the present moment.
+Ultimately, for human beings not being chased by lions, real or imagined, stress signals one is not living in the present moment.
 The incessant sense of impending disaster is both physiologically and psychologically crippling.
-The solution to this isn’t going to be found by taking Xanax or a vacation.
+Taking Xanax or a vacation is not the solution to this.
 The solution to this is in living in the present moment.
 Being where you are.

-No matter how stressful you believe your life to be, if you take a moment to suspend future or past oriented worry, you may find that at this exact moment, you want for nothing.
+No matter how stressful you believe your life to be, if you take a moment to suspend future or past oriented worry, you may find that at this exact moment, you want for nothing and can find happiness.

-My son teaches me this profound lesson every day of his life.
+My son teaches me the profound lesson of happiness every day of his life.

 He has learned to handle the unpredictable nature of his health with grace.
-He knows he can’t predict or control his illness, but he has learned to live in gratitude for every moment he is well.
+And he now knows he can’t predict or control his illness, but he has learned to live in gratitude for every moment he is well.

 He and I are both stripped of the well-worn shield of blame assigning that becomes the default setting for many of us in times of pain, anger, or sadness.
 There is no one to blame.
 This problem can’t be “fixed”.
 He has taught me the value of acceptance and self-forgiveness.
 There are times when I feel as though this is my fault or that I am not doing enough to help him, but I know logically that this isn’t true.
 It’s a feeling based in my innate desire to feel in control.
 My child.
 My baby.
 Has shown me the value of surrender and the illusion that is control.